Homes for Ukraine: Ukraine Permission Extension scheme - guidance for councils

 Guests who have submitted a valid application to UPE before the expiry of their current permission continue to have recourse to public funds whilst their application is being decided.
 The Home Office aim to make a decision on applications within 8 weeks.
 We do not want guests whose application is submitted late, or is delayed for any reason, to be at risk of homelessness or for sponsors/hosts to unnecessarily have a break in thank you payment whilst a visa application is being decided.

-Councils can make thank you payments where they are satisfied that the guest has applied for their UPE permission but has not yet been granted.
-If a guest has an eVisa, councils can view the status of the application using the View and Prove Service.
+Councils can therefore make thank you payments for a further six-month period once the guest’s Homes for Ukraine visa has ended but UPE permission has not yet been granted.
+This also applies to late UPE applications.
 The guest should confirm with the council that they have been granted their permission as soon as they receive it.

 If councils have not received confirmation from the guest that the UPE visa has been awarded after six months after the sponsor/host claimed for UPE thank you payments, councils should cease making thank you payments and review the situation with the guest and sponsor/host.
 If councils establish that a guest had been denied UPE permission and you have over-paid thank you payments to a sponsor/host, you should cease making thank you payments.
+We do not want hosts who have generously offered sponsorship to be disadvantaged in these circumstances councils should continue to treat the host as if they are eligible for thank you payments until immediately after the last day of the final one-month period.
 You do not need to seek to recover overpayments in these circumstances.

 Application refusals or rejections